 Getting in enough food for growth doesn’t mean eating until you explode.
-As an ectomorph, you have the tools necessary to successfully take part in a clean bulk.
-In order to bulk properly, you want to aim for a moderate surplus of calories instead of the stereotypical eat-until-you-drop method.
+As a hardgainer, you have the tools necessary to successfully take part in a clean bulk.
+To bulk properly, you want to aim for a moderate surplus of calories instead of the stereotypical eat-until-you-drop method.

-– 2 grams of carbohydrates per pound of bodyweight per day (ex: You weigh 150 pounds.
-Consume 300 grams of carbs per day)
+- 2 grams of carbohydrates per pound of body weight per day

-– 0.4 grams of healthy fats per pound of bodyweight per day (ex: You weigh 150 pounds.
-Consume 60 grams of healthy fats per day)
+- 0.4 grams of healthy fats per pound of body weight per day

-During the course of this new eating plan if you find that you are still not gaining weight despite your time at the gym and dedication of your meal planner, then you may want to consider increasing your caloric intake further by 150 to 300 calories.
+If you find you’re still not gaining weight, despite your time at the gym and dedication of your meal planner, then you may want to consider increasing your caloric intake further by 150 to 300 calories.

 Muscle growth happens with progressive overload.
 Adding more plates to the barbell over time will maximize muscular hypertrophy.
 You may not be hitting 12-15 reps, but your muscles will actually grow, not just get a temporary pump.